benstaf/lookaheadbench/README.md

 # Look-Ahead-Bench

-**A standardized benchmark for detecting look-ahead bias in Point-in-Time (PiT) Large Language Models for finance**
+**A standardized benchmark for detecting look-ahead bias in Large Language Models for finance**

 ---